nielsbasjes/yauaa/documentation/content/udf/Apache-Drill.md

 ## Introduction
 This is UDF for [Apache Drill](https://drill.apache.org).
-This function was originally created by [Charles S. Givre](https://github.com/cgivre) and was imported into the main Yauaa project to ensure users would have a prebuilt and up to date version available.
+This function was originally created by [Charles S. Givre](https://github.com/cgivre) and was imported into the main Yauaa project to ensure users would have a prebuilt and up-to-date version available.

 This function is now also packaged as part of Apache Drill itself: [documentation](https://github.com/apache/drill/tree/master/contrib/udfs#user-agent-functions).